theupdateframework/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

-    1. Abort the update cycle, and report the failure.

-    2. Let DELEGATEE denote
+    1. Let DELEGATEE denote
        the current target role DELEGATOR is delegating to.

-    3. **Download the DELEGATEE targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
+    2. **Download the DELEGATEE targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
 The value for Z is set by the authors of the application using TUF.
 For example, Z may be tens of kilobytes.
 IF DELEGATEE cannot be